We will let you know from experience the top 15 things we found out when buying land in Florida.

 Your lender will be determined if they approve the type of zoning they will finance.

 Ask your lender what zonings they accept and which ones they don’t.
-By doing this you will narrow down your search and it will save you financially in the long run.

 Some Zoning examples: